kandrews92/2Dmaterials-survey/README.md

 				contains articles that have yet to be read and placed into a specific category

+			graphene:/
+				specifically articles relating to the
+				development and study of graphene

 		bibs/:
 			contains bibtex file for the papers contained in articles dir